RuinanLin/public_notes/markdown_guide/extended_syntax/extended_syntax.md

 Second Term
 : This is one definition of the second item.
-: This is another definition of the second item.
+: This is another definition of the second item.[^3]

+[^3]: As you can see, Github Flavored Markdown (GFM) does not support definition lists.